-The majority of the quarterly distribution of 0.64 cpu was comprised of interest earned from the allocation to Australian and global bonds and cash (approximately 70% of the portfolio).
-The allocations to property (approximately 13% of the portfolio) and Australian shares (approximately 12%) also contributed to the distribution.
-The distribution is still lower compared to the same time last year due mainly to the lower interest earned on debt securities and the lower dividends from Australian shares.
+The majority of the quarterly distribution of 0.39 cpu was comprised of interest earned from the allocation to Australian and global bonds and cash (approximately 70% of the portfolio).
+The allocation to property (approximately 13% of the portfolio) was also a main contributor to the distribution.
+The distribution is however still lower compared to the same time last year due mainly to the lower interest earned on debt securities and the lower dividends from Australian shares.
+Most companies are still wary of the current economic conditions.